 Old Barracks Museum (Trenton) - focuses on the history of the French & Indian War & the Revolutionary War with a special focus on Trenton's role during these wars.
 The museum is housed inside the original 1758 British military barracks & guided tours are provided Monday through Saturday.
 There will be demonstrations of 18th century medicine, specifically, small pox inoculations that took place in the building starting in 1777.
 There will also be a soldier from the 1758 New Jersey Regiment & a British officer doing recruitment (for kids) into the New Jersey Provincial Troops. www.barracks.org

-Old First Historic Trust (Elizabeth) - represents the First Presbyterian Church of Elizabeth, the site where New Jersey's first official settlers built their meetinghouse in 1664!
+Old First Historic Trust (Elizabeth) - represents the First Presbyterian Church of Elizabeth & Snyder Academy, the site where New Jersey's first official settlers built their meetinghouse in 1664!
 The church played significant roles in both the founding of our state and the fight for Independence 100 years later!
 An informational booth & displays will be presented. www.acadenj.org

 Pennsauken Historical Society (Pennsauken) – is an all-volunteer organization founded in 1965.
 The Society preserves & interprets the ca. 1710 Burrough-Dover House in Pennsauken.
 The Society conducts regular, annual free public festivals & an annual meeting with public programs used to involve community in local history.
-Members will have table-top informational displays, free standing displays of ephemera related to local history & possible functioning artifacts/replicas to be placed in display area. https://www.facebook.com/PennsaukenHistoricalSociety
+A small exhibition of photographs & artifacts illustrating local history in Pennsauken Twp. will be offered as well as information about upcoming events, membership, volunteer opportunities & the Society’s work & mission. https://www.facebook.com/PennsaukenHistoricalSociety

 Rip Diringer (Skillman) – will portray a Spanish-American War soldier and interpret the soldier’s war time experience.

-Roebling Museum (Roebling) - The mission of the Roebling Museum is to preserve & interpret the history of the John A. Roebling, the wire rope industry he founded, and the company town of Roebling, NJ.
+Roebling Museum (Roebling) - presents the history of the engineering genius of John A. Roebling, the wire rope industry he founded, and the company town of Roebling, NJ.
 Its focus is the industrial & technological achievements of the company & the unique social history of its workforce & town.
 Staff will share information about the museum & its programs.
 Virtual & real-time bridge-building activities will be featured. www.roeblingmuseum.org

-Samuel Fleming House Museum & Gardens (Flemington) – was built in 1756 & was the first house built in the village that would become Flemington.
+Samuel Fleming House & Garden (Flemington) – was constructed in 1756 & is the first house built in the village that would become Flemington.
 Samuel owned & operated a tavern on the main route from New York to Trenton.
-Fleming's Tavern, a popular stop for travelers, was central to the community during the colonial era.
-Representatives will have artifacts & photos on display. www.fleminghousemuseum.org
+Staff will have artifacts & photos on display. www.fleminghousemuseum.org

 The Sea Dogs (Fieldsboro) - is a band & pirate/privateer re-enactment group that perform sea shanties & songs of the sea.
 The group also participates in historical re-enactments or encampments & giving educational talks on all aspects of piracy & sailing in & around NJ.
 There will be musical performances; a display of items typically found aboard sailing ships; weapons demonstrations; and Q & A discussions about all aspects of maritime life & piratical activity in & around NJ. www.SeaDogsNJ.com